-For many people, purchasing a home can be a stressful event.
-But with a little up-front planning, it isn't that hard.
+For a lot of people, buying a home is a stressful event.
+But with a bit of up-front planning, it isn't all that confusing.

-So they'll understand exactly what to expect, I will give buyers an outline of the whole deal.
+So they'll understand exactly what they can expect, I will provide buyers with a road map of the entire deal.

 Below are my nine steps to purchasing a home.

-When you begin your search, you'll want to form a check list of features you want to have, get a feeling for what school districts you'd like to live in, and start working on your budget.
+When you begin your search, you'll want to form an outline of features you want to have, get a plan of what school districts you want to live in, and begin working on your budget.

-Ensuring your mortgage payment is less than a third of your monthly income is a good guideline to go by.
+Keeping your mortgage payment less than or close to 30 percent of your monthly income is a good principle to adhere to.

-Step 2 – Speak with a real estate agent
+Step 2 – Contact a real estate agent in Cleveland

 This is where I come in.

-We'll plan a time to meet so we can talk about your real estate needs and get an idea of your upcoming plans.
+I'd love to book a time to meet with you and talk about your real estate needs and get an idea of your plans for the future.

-We'll talk about the mortgage and housing industries, other economic factors that could affect your buying decision today or in the future, as well as neighborhoods and school districts in the Cleveland area.
+We'll discuss the mortgage industry, other economic factors that may affect your buying decision today or in the future, as well as neighborhoods and school districts in the Cleveland area.

-Partnership Properties works with some of Cleveland's best mortgage professionals, so you can rest assured that you're in great hands.
+I work with some of Cleveland's best mortgage professionals, so you're in great hands.

-They'll assist you with choosing which type of loan is best for you and help you get approved.
+They can help you decide which kind of loan is best for you, as well as help you get qualified.

 Step 3 – Start house hunting